Jobs and Economy

 Creating long-term job growth in Michigan is my top priority in Congress. - Tim

-As Michigan families and businesses continue to grapple with an uncertain economy, reducing barriers to employment and increasing Michigan's and America's global competitiveness is critical to ensure that there are good paying, high-skilled jobs.
+Reducing barriers to employment and increasing Michigan's and America's global competitiveness are critical steps for encouraging good paying, high-skilled jobs.

 In my conversations with constituents and employers, it is clear that too many policies coming out of Washington are making it difficult for Michigan’s businesses to grow and hire new employees.
 While some government regulations are important, excessive federal regulation stifles our nations’ job creators by creating an uncertain business climate.
 In addition, a complex and unfair tax system is constantly trying to raise taxes on small employers, affecting their bottom line and ability to grow.